coronalabs/corona-docs/markdown/plugin/unityads-v4/setHasUserConsent.markdown

 ## Overview

-UnityAds SDK gives an option to work with GDPR user consent manually.
+LevelPlay gives an option to work with GDPR user consent manually.
 You can set a flag indicating whether the user has provided the publisher opt-in consent for the collection and use of personal data.

 ## Syntax